-Reality Check: You don’t need to give a gift back when someone buys you a birthday present or when you leave a job or in a similar situation.
-The idea is that you will pay forward your gratitude when other people have birthdays or when someone leaves work.
+You don’t need to give a gift back when someone buys you a birthday present or when you leave a job or in a similar situation.
+The idea is that you will pay forward your gratitude when other people have birthdays or someone leaves work.
 Weddings and funeral work in the same way.

 Etiquette Rules When In Public

 Worried about making cultural faux pas while out and about in the busy streets of Seoul?
 Want to know how to ride on public transport without upsetting anyone?

 This next set of Korean etiquette rules will help you behave like a model member of Korean society when travelling and exploring in public.
 From public transport to public displays of affection, there are many areas where you’ll need to be careful in Korea.

 As a foreigner, you won’t be expected to know these rules and Korean people will probably tolerate must culturally insensitive actions you take.
 But wouldn’t it be great to show that you understand and appreciate Korean culture by following these etiquette rules?